-Malunion and nonunion are both complications of a broken bone that hasn't healed correctly.
+Malunion and nonunion are both problems that occur when a broken bone doesn’t heal correctly.

 A nonunion is the failure of a broken bone to heal.